quokka-astro/quokka/README.md

 to the CMake command-line options (or change the `QUOKKA_PYTHON` option to `OFF` in CMakeLists.txt).

 ## Running on GPUs
 By default, Quokka compiles itself to run only on CPUs.
+Quokka can run on either NVIDIA, AMD, or Intel GPUs.
+Consult the sub-sections below for the build instructions for a given GPU vendor.

+### NVIDIA GPUs
 If you want to run on NVIDIA GPUs, re-build Quokka as shown below. (*CUDA >= 11.7 is required.
 Quokka is only supported on Volta V100 GPUs or newer models.*)
 ```
 cmake .. -DCMAKE_BUILD_TYPE=Release -DAMReX_GPU_BACKEND=CUDA -DAMREX_GPUS_PER_NODE=N -G Ninja
 ninja -j6